Lab Inspections

 Lab Safety General Lab Safety Inspection Program

 EH&S lab safety specialists inspect labs with hazardous materials or operations.
-Labs within the College of Chemistry are inspected twice per year and all other labs annually.
+Labs within the College of Chemistry are inspected twice per year.
 During inspections, lab safety specialists help researchers stay abreast of current safety requirements by providing consultation, support, and resources.
 Inspection topics cover training, chemical safety, equipment safety, fire safety, and housekeeping.

 What to Expect

-For a closer look at what EH&S will be checking for in labs this year, see the inspection questions.
-Reviewing the EH&S lab self-inspection checklistis another good way to prepare for inspections.
+For a closer look at what EH&S will be checking for during inspections, see the inspection checklist questions.
+Reviewing the EH&S lab self-inspection checklist is another good way to prepare for inspections.
 The department safety coordinator for each department or an EH&S lab safety specialist will reach out to each lab to schedule an inspection time.
 Contact the campus chemical hygiene officer at (510) 643-6381 or ucbcho@berkeley.edu with any questions or concerns about the EH&S General Lab Safety Inspection Program.

 After the Inspection